lubianat/ann_sprint/manuscript.md

-# Individual contributions

-All contributors participated in the discussions about the platform design, the directions of the project and on the draft of this manuscript.

-Additionally:

-- I.H.G.P , A.D.R, D.F, T.L, G.N.V and D.A. contributed to the manual annotation of scientific articles.

-- S.W. and A.G worked on the analysis of Natural Language Processing software and on the integration of sci spaCy to Wikidata.

-- D.A. made connections with Europe PMC and designed the frond-end mockup.

-- A.D.R. organized the survey of the researchers’ views

-- G.N.V , D.F and A.D.R.  discussed and wrote the community aspects on benefits of annotation and research incentives.

-- B.A.P designed the logo.

-- T.L, D.W, I.H.G.P worked on extracting patterns from manual annotations

-- T.L proposed the initial idea, and oversaw the project.

 # Introduction

 Most scientific findings are communicated via scientific papers.
 In these papers knowledge is encoded in language, which makes it difficult for computers to search for facts.
 Additionally, millions of articles are produced every year, which makes it virtually impossible to keep track of current biomedical knowledge without the aid of computational tools.

 Annotation - linking words in scientific texts with external identifiers - is a ground step to automatically process biomedical knowledge.
 The annotation of biomedical articles is part of the work of biocurators, professionals dedicated to parse and make knowledge available on databases.
-These annotations, usually based on ontologies (sets of organized concepts)  already power core platforms used by the research community, such as ZFIN and UniProt.
-(Note that the meaning of "annotation" used here is different from sharing written notes about ideas on the text such as proposed by hypothes.is).
+These annotations, usually based on ontologies (sets of organized concepts)  already power core platforms used by the research community, such as [ZFIN](https://zfin.org/)[@doi:10.1093/nar/gky1090] and [UniProt](https://www.uniprot.org/) [@doi:10.1093/nar/gky1049].
+(Note that the meaning of "annotation" used here is different from sharing written notes about ideas on the text such as proposed by [hypothes.is](https://web.hypothes.is/)).

 Even though  biomedical databases are extremely valuable, they are limited to specific subsets of human knowledge.
 It would be a colossal challenge to annotate text if we needed to look for the right ontology for each kind of concept.

 Wikidata is a possible solution for this challenge.
-It is knowledge base that contains more than 80 million varied concepts: “p53, “malaria”, “Douglas Adams”, “Brazil” and much more.
+It is knowledge base that contains more than 80 million varied concepts: “[p53](https://www.wikidata.org/wiki/Q283350)", “[malaria](https://www.wikidata.org/wiki/Q12156)”, “[Douglas Adams](https://www.wikidata.org/wiki/Q42)”, “[Brazil](https://www.wikidata.org/wiki/Q155)” and much more.
 Moreover, anyone can contribute with new concepts (and relations between them) to Wikidata, which makes it flexible enough to accommodate the vast amount of concepts used in research articles.

-During the 2-day hackathon eLife Sprint 2020, we started a project for annotating concepts in scientific articles to Wikidata, envisioning integration with Europe PMC’s Annotation API.
+During the 2-day hackathon eLife Sprint 2020, we started a project for annotating concepts in scientific articles to Wikidata, envisioning integration with [Europe PMC’s Annotation API](https://europepmc.org/AnnotationsApi).
 We brainstormed both technical and practical aspects of developing a tool to gather crowd-annotations of scientific concepts.
 Inspired by other scientific games (like [Mark2Cure](https://mark2cure.org/), [eterna](https://eternagame.org/) and [fold.it](http://fold.it/)), we designed a gamified interface for crowdsourcing scientific annotations.
 Additionally, we studied Natural Language Processing approaches for extracting scientific entities, and assembled a series of perspectives on how to implement such an annotation tool in the current research environment.

 This document contains reports on the different branches of the project, coupled to thoughts of the participants on how to achieve the overarching goal of annotating all scientific text.
 Given the short time for the event, some parts of the report are not completely structured.
 Nevertheless, we believe that they can be useful for accessing the development of the project.